\\\ updated 2022

-The Diagnosis And 7 Things To Know For A Successful Chelation – Post 12
+7 Things To Know For A Successful Chronic Dental Ingestion Chelation

-Having numerous results now available of medical scans and tests, the many symptoms recorded over 9 years and informative online information including access to professional medical papers, the diagnosis was finally found.
+Having numerous results available of medical scans and tests, the many symptoms recorded over 7 years, and online researched information including access to professional medical papers, the diagnosis was finally delivered.

 7 things to know on the first day of diagnosis for a successful chelation

 There are 7 key things a patient can do